Grief and Loss

 Whilst grief is a normal response to a loss, it often involves a high level of emotional distress, and in many cases, enormous upheaval.
 It takes time for the distress associated with grief to reduce in its intensity, and to eventually cope with your loss.
 Grief can be more complicated in situations where you have had multiple losses or where a loss is sudden or unexpected.
 When you find that your grief is overwhelming and/or excessive and you are not coping, it is impacting on your ability to function, and you have limited social support, that is when it can be beneficial to seek psychological treatment.

-Have you experienced any of the following losses:
+Have you experienced any of the following grief issues:

-- Loss associated with a goal, a dream, or a significant belief?
+- Grief related to the loss of a goal, meaning, purpose, or a significant belief?

-In response to any of the above losses, do you feel:
+In response to any of the above losses which can result in grief, do you feel:

 - shocked, numb, disbelieving, or confused?

 - despairing, guilty, rejected, or a sense of shame?

 Has your grief impacted on you in any of the following ways:

 - are you yearning intensely for what you have lost?